sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 [http://www.yiqiang.net/ Yi Qiang (UW)]

 The objective of this research project is to implement coarse grained distributed computation facilities into SAGE.
-Our goal was to design and implement distributed computing facilities that offered SAGE users an easy and effective method of parallelizing computations that are "embarrassingly" parallelizable.
+My goal was to design and implement a distributed computing framework that offered SAGE users an easy and effective method of parallelizing computations.
 In the presentation I will demonstrate several sample use cases of how to leverage distributed computing in SAGE.

 == Shishkina -- Variational Inequalities on Stratified Sets ==